Wait, what? Did you say I can still save for retirement last year?

 The good news: you are not too late to contribute to your IRA for the 2020 tax year.
-You may continue to contribute up to the annual maximum of $6,000 per year ($7,000 if over age 50) until the tax filing deadline of April 15.
+You may continue to contribute up to the annual maximum of $6,000 per year ($7,000 if over age 50) until the tax filing deadline [normally April 15, but extended to May 17 for 2020 returns].
 This limit applies regardless of how much you have contributed to your TSP or other employer sponsored plans such as 401(k)s, 403(b)s, SIMPLEs, and SEP-IRAs.

 The bad news: TSP contributions for the 2020 tax year are over.
 The deadline for annual contributions to your employer sponsored retirement savings plan is always December 31 of the year.
 Your employee contribution to these types of plans must come directly from your paycheck each month.
 You cannot write a check or initiate a transfer from your bank account to be deposited into an employer sponsored plan.
 This means any deductions from your pay toward your TSP account after January 1st of the new year are now counting toward the new year’s limit.
 TSP, 401k, and 403b accounts have the same annual limit for 2021 as they did for 2021: $19,500 per person and an extra $6,500 “catch-up contribution” for those over age 50 ($26,000 total).
 For a SIMPLE account, the limits are $13,500 (under 50) and $16,500 (50 & over).